GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Test the app

-- Once your application is running, access it by opening <http://localhost:8080> in your browser.
+- Once all the containers are running, access it by opening <http://localhost:8080> in your browser.
 If you are using the Cloud Shell editor, view the website by clicking on the **WebPreview** button on the top right of the editor and selecting port **8080**.

 - Login using your name.

 - Interact with the app and get your first movie recommendation.
 Then spend time getting to know the **Movie Guru** application by sending it different prompts.

 - Run the following two queries:

   - “Show me some funny films” (or another genre)